Hurly77/Hurly77.github.io/_posts/2020-05-30-sinatra_in_a_nutshell.markdown

 ---
 layout: post
-title:      "Sinatra in a nutshell"
+title:      "Sinatra in a Nutshell"
 date:       2020-05-30 03:42:35 -0400
 permalink:  sinatra_in_a_nutshell
 ---